Login2Xplore/js-serverless-jpdb/README.md

 # js-serverless-jpdb

-Complete following steps to use this Serverless JS applicaiton.
+[Complete following steps to use this Serverless JS applicaiton]

 1. Create a database user by clicking on http://api.login2explore.com:5577/user/register_dev.html link.